Why Do Cats Wag Their Tails While Lying Down? 5 Reasons Explained

 5. Restful Sleep

-If you notice your cat’s tail wagging while it appears to be in a deep sleep, it can be the result of a dream.
+If you notice your cat’s tail wagging while they appear to be in a deep sleep, it can be the result of a dream.
 Cats move in their sleep, but the movements tend to be small and subtle.
-Your cat may be in the midst of a fun dream and just wagging the tip of its tail unconsciously.
+Your cat may be in the midst of a fun dream and just wagging the tip of their tail unconsciously.

 Finding a bed that your cat truly enjoys can be a challenge.
 Our Hepper Nest Bed features an enticing, portable design that encourages cats to explore and curl up in.
 Created with a comfy bowl shape to offer maximum support and a self-warming fleece insert, you’ll have a hard time getting your cat up from their daily naps.

 Cats wag their tails for all types of reasons, from happiness to pain to frustration.
-In most cases, the best way to decipher a cat’s tail wag is by paying attention to the rest of its body language and sounds.
-Is it hissing or growling?
+In most cases, the best way to decipher a cat’s tail wag is by paying attention to the rest of their body language and sounds.
+Are they hissing or growling?
 Playfully stalking a bug or loose thread?
-Relaxing and twitching its tail slightly?
-All of these clues can give you insight into why your cat’s tail is wagging and what it’s trying to communicate.
+Relaxing and twitching their tail slightly?
+All of these clues can give you insight into why your cat’s tail is wagging and what they’re trying to communicate.

 Looking for more information on cat behavior?
 Try: